bigyanse/system-design/60DaysofLearning.md

     - Slow Process
         - Conversion of data is a slow and tedious process which takes a lot of computing resources and time
         - Flowing data has to be staged at several stages in the pipeline and then moved ahead
         - At each and every stage data has to be authenticated and verified to meet the organization's security standards
         - With traditional data cleansing processes, it takes weeks if not months to get useful information on hand
         - Traditional data ingestion systems like ETL are not that effective anymore, but modern data processing is evolving
-        - Real=time data processing is not accurate and holistic than Batches, which is more accurate and holistic as it accounts the entire dataset
+        - Real-time data processing is not accurate and holistic than Batches, which is more accurate and holistic as it accounts the entire dataset
         - Lambda and Kappa architectures of data processing
     - Complex and Expensive
         - Entire data flow process is resource-intensive